 In this month’s “5 in Five” podcast, I spoke with Jill Johnson, the Co-Founder and CEO of the Institute for Entrepreneurial Leadership (IFEL).
 It is an independent, not-for-profit organization that supports inner city economic development through entrepreneurship.
-We discuss the state of Black-owned businesses and how the pandemic shined a light on issues that were around long before March 2020.
+We discuss the state of Black-owned businesses and how the pandemic shined a light on issues that were around long before the pandemic.

 Below are excerpts from our conversation.

 Brian Moran: What is the state of Black-owned businesses in America, and how were they affected by the pandemic?

 Jill Johnson: One of the things I want to make abundantly clear is that the challenges that many Black-owned businesses face today did not change during the pandemic.
 They were the same challenges that existed before the pandemic.
 And the reason why there was a disproportionate impact on these businesses is because they were struggling so much before.

 Most companies that pivoted and survived the last two years were able to do so because they had resources, capital, and people in their networks to help them do it.
 Many Black-owned businesses were not in that position.
 They were capital-starved before 2020, and they remain capital-starved now.
 We saw a loss of over 40% of Black-owned businesses in the country.
 So, when you ask about the status, Black-owned businesses did not do very well.

 Brian: Of the big four obstacles that are affecting business owners today, COVID, supply chain, inflation, and labor issues, are any of them having a bigger impact on Black-owned companies?